swat-ds/reactor-rooom/_projects/cutting-corners.md

   overlay_image: /assets/images/smith.jpg
   teaser: assets/images/smith.jpg
 contributors:
-  name: Cole Smith
+  - name: Cole Smith
     bio: "Cole is a member of the class of 2023 at Swarthmore from Oakland, Maine.
 He plans on double majoring in Engineering and Psychology, and is a member of the men's soccer team on campus. "
 ---

+> {{ page.description }}